exercism/java/go/largest-series-product/README.md

 For the input `'73167176531330624919225119674426574742355349194934'`, the largest product for a series of 6 digits is 23520.

+For a series of zero digits, the largest product is 1 because 1 is the multiplicative identity.
+(You don't need to know what a multiplicative identity is to solve this problem;
+it just means that multiplying a number by 1 gives you the same number.)

 ## Source

 ### Created by